-I’m always looking for easy ways to help my family eat healthier on a budget.
-So when I learned about sprouting beans, I had to try it!
 We loved the results so much that sprouting beans is now part of my regular routine, and we eat more beans than ever.
 We don’t experience any of the negative effects typically associated with beans which is saying a lot for my husband who was unable to eat beans for years due to gut issues.

 What’s Wrong with Unsprouted Beans?

-The good news is that sprouting beans removes or deactivates a high percentage of each of these anti-nutrients!
+The good news is that sprouting beans removes or deactivates a high percentage of each of anti-nutrients!

-More Reasons to Learn How to Sprout Beans
+More Reasons to Sprout Beans

 If the reduction of anti-nutrients wasn’t enough, there are even more reasons why it’s best to sprout beans.

-How to Use Sprouted Beans
+How to Cook

 Sprouted beans can be cooked like unsprouted beans, just keep in mind that they won’t take quite as long.
 It’s not recommended to eat any sprouted beans, especially kidney beans, raw, so make sure that you fully cook them.

 You can use them in any recipes that call for beans including tacos, soup, chili, and bean salad.
 You can even make your own refried beans which taste much better than the canned version!
-The options are endless!

 What Type of Beans to Use

-You can sprout any variety of dry beans.
-For best results, always use organic beans.
 While non-organic beans may sprout just fine some of the time, they may be sprayed with a chemical that prevents them from sprouting at all.

 How to Store